Daniel-Lomeland/Matplotlib/readme.md

-# Visulizing Ridshare Data
+# Visualizing Rideshare Data

-For this exercise I was working for a fictitious rideshare company.
-I was given the company's complete record set of rides.
-This contains information about every active driver and historic ride, including details like city, driver count, individual fares, and city type.
-My job was to create insightful visualizations using Python Pandas and Matplotlib.
+Using sample rideshare data this notebook uses Python Pandas to sort the data and Matplotlib to create insightful visualizations.

 # Bubble Plot